 At the beginning of the year, set up a bulletin board or a space in your classroom specifically to be used for character trait focus.

 Each week, pick a character trait from the Character Traits Booklet, review it as a class, and put it on a poster in the middle of the board.
 Throughout the week, encourage students to put examples (from their own lives) of when they saw that character trait in play.
 Was it through actions?
 Words that were said?
 Looks that were given?
 At the end of the week, pick out some of your favorite examples and talk through them.

 This activity is for your more active and theatrical students.

 Start by cutting out some of your favorite character traits from the booklet.
-Hand out one character trait to each student, and ask them to take a few minutes to jot down some ideas about what that trait looks like when put in action.
+Hand out one character trait to each student, and ask them to take a few minutes to jot down some ideas about what that trait looks like when put into action.

 From there, students will be asked to act out/improvise a dinner party situation.
-Students will move about the space and talk to each other like they are at a dinner party, but the whole time they have to keep their character trait in mind and make sure that they are displaying that trait throughout the party.
+Students will move about the space and talk to each other like they are at a dinner party, but the whole time they have to keep their character trait in mind and make sure that they are displaying that traits throughout the party.

-Variation: If you want to take this one step further, have a couple students not participate in the dinner party.
+Variation: If you want to take this one step further, have a couple of students not participate in the dinner party.
 Instead, their job is to go around and try to identify the character traits being performed by the others in the class.

 Working on and playing around with characterization activities in upper elementary can be a lot of fun.
-Using the ideas on this list you can get your students moving around or even working quietly to reinforce their characterization work during centers.
+Using the ideas on this list, you can get your students moving around or even working quietly to reinforce their characterization work during centers.